-Read on to learn about the different protection methods and discover which one is best suited for you.
+Read on to learn about the different protection methods and discover which is best suited.

 Sunscreen is a great protective measure against the sun when running because it deflects UV rays from the skin and keeps the skin moisturized while doing so.
 Sunscreen also effectively prevents the three most common forms of skin cancer.

-Sunscreen works one of two ways: it either deflects or absorbs UV rays.
+Sunscreen works in two ways: it deflects or absorbs UV rays.
 Whether sunscreen deflects or absorbs depends upon the ingredients used.

 Using sunscreen when experiencing prolonged sun exposure from running or other activities has been shown to reduce risk of both melanoma and nonmelanoma skin cancers.

 Sunscreen also prevents sunburns.
 In turn, this lowers the long-term risk of skin cancer development and saves you from a lot of unnecessary pain.

 Of course, it’s important that sunscreen is used correctly.
 If not used correctly, it will be less effective.